 Beginning around cycle day 3, we will draw blood samples every 1 to 3 days to monitor the hormones levels in your blood.
 These blood tests will be used to determine if the levels are in the range that we would expect prior to ovulation.

 Ultrasound monitoring of the ovaries will also be used to follow follicular growth.
 The ultrasound machine works by sending out sound wave signals which reflect off different structures in the pelvis and give an image of follicles growing on each ovary.
 When indicated by your hormone levels, ultrasounds will be performed daily as well.

 Because ultrasounds are performed using a vaginal probe, you do not have to fill your bladder for this procedure.
 There have been no harmful effects to developing oocytes or early pregnancy from ultrasound.
-Monitoring and daily decisions about your care are made by Dr. Frattarelli.
+Monitoring and daily decisions about your care are made by your provider.

-When ultrasound and blood estradiol levels indicate that the follicles are maturing, you will be instructed to give the hCG injection in the evening.
-You will be told the specific day and time to give your hCG injection.
-The egg retrieval is usually performed 34-37 hours after the hCG injection is given.
-We ask that the male partner refrain from sexual intercourse from the time of hCG until after the egg recovery, in order to obtain the best sperm sample possible.
+When ultrasound and blood estradiol levels indicate that the follicles are maturing, you will be instructed to give the trigger injection in the evening.
+Depending on your individualized IVF protocol, your injection may consist of HCG, Lupron, or a combination of both.
+You will be told the specific day and time to give your injection.
+The egg retrieval is usually performed 34-37 hours after the trigger injection is given.
+We ask that the male partner refrain from sexual intercourse from the time of trigger until after the egg recovery, in order to obtain the best sperm sample possible.